Introduction on how to Move WordPress Site To New Domain

-There will come a day when you will need to move your WordPress website to a new domain.
+There will come a day when you will need to move the WordPress site to new domain.
 Or perhaps, for you, that day has come already.
 Migrating your WordPress website to another domain is a straightforward process.
 However, you need to get it right, else you risk losing the search traffic you’ve built.

 In This Article: